The best retro diner in every state

 Alabama: Big Time Diner, Mobile

-Although this classic diner is relatively young (it opened in 1996), it has a distinctly retro feel that makes it popular with locals and tourists visiting Alabama’s Gulf Coast.
-The food is full of Southern flavour – think po’ boys, grilled shrimp, fried okra and turnip greens – but there are also perennial diner favourites, such as cheeseburgers, apple pie and its specialty: banana split.
+Despite opening in 1996, this classic diner has a distinctly retro feel that makes it popular with locals and tourists visiting Alabama’s Gulf Coast.
+The food is full of Southern flavor – think po’ boys, grilled shrimp, fried okra, and turnip greens – but there are also perennial diner favorites, such as cheeseburgers, apple pie, and this spot's specialty: banana split.

 Arizona: Welcome Diner, Tucson